Alcohol Detox

 - The presence of co-occurring psychological disorders (e.g., PTSD, eating disorders, bipolar disorder, depression, schizophrenia)

-However, the initial cessation of intense withdrawal symptoms associated with alcoholism does not signify that alcohol detox is over.
-Instead, best results are experienced by patients who continue to apply detox principles to their lifestyles over the months and years to come.
-Yoga and other gentle exercise, organic produce and healthy food choices, lots of water, and a focus on decreasing stress both internally and externally can all help patients to continue the process of flushing toxins out of the system and decreasing the harm done by active alcoholism.
+Yoga and other gentle exercises, organic produce, and healthy food choices, lots of water, and a focus on decreasing stress both internally and externally can all help patients to continue the process of flushing toxins out of the system and decreasing the harm done by active alcoholism.

 Traditional Medications Your Consulting Physician May Prescribe During Your Alcohol Withdrawal